-Both strategies worked for centuries and their effectiveness rely on one key element – they work best when they’re not too obvious.
+Both strategies have worked for centuries and their effectiveness relies on one key element – they work best when they’re not too obvious.
 However, they’re not quite the same so we use whichever is more appropriate.

 When we upsell, we offer a product of the same kind but more superior in quality, size, or has extra features.
 So instead of just selling regular hamburgers, McDonald’s tease their customers’ appetite with things like Big Mac and Quarter Pounder.